ereinhardt/AV-Player/README.md

 # A/V-Player (v.1.0-10-2025)

-"A/V-Player" with 16-channel audio and 8-channel video (each video track includes 2-channel audio), individual audio device/channel/volume mapping, a master timeline with loop function, Timecode via Art-Net, and UDP-Trigger-Sender (e.g., for additional BrightSign Mediaplayer in the same network – an `autorun.brs` for receiving UDP triggers is included).
+"A/V-Player" with 16-channel audio and 8-channel video (each video track includes 2-channel audio), individual audio device/channel/volume mapping, a master timeline with loop function, Timecode via Art-Net, and UDP-Trigger-Sender (e.g., for additional BrightSign Mediaplayer in the same network – an `autorun.brs` (inside the `Brightsign-UDP folder`) for receiving UDP triggers is included).

 by Erik Anton Reinhardt.<br>
 [MIT License]